Jcob86/Restaurant-Menu_DjangoRestFramework/README.md

 python manage.py createsuperuser ... [optionally to have all permissions] ...
 ```
+You have to create '.env' file in Restaurant-Menu_DjangoRestFramework/Restaurant with your credentials (email_acc, passwords, etc.)

 ## You can find whole API Documentation under this link <a href="http://localhost:8000/swagger/schema" target="_blank">Restaurant API Docs</a>
 Shortcut here: